 Simply stated, unlike social security numbers and birth dates, customers do not typically memorize their utility account numbers.
 Although a customer might see an offer or product that they would like to enroll in in multiple forums, as well as at home, getting the account number makes it more cumbersome for the customer to enroll, making it less likely customers will enroll on products they would otherwise select.
 Making the enrollment process as simple as possible makes it a more positive experience for the consumer.
 Further, providing the supplier with the account number makes it easier for suppliers to provide products that can easily be enrolled in by customers.
 The easier it is for a customer to enroll in a product, the easier it is for the customer to find products and services that meet their needs, the lower the cost is for the product, and the more vibrant competitive markets will become.
 Accordingly, IGS Energy suggests the commission modify 4901:1-29-13(C) as follows:

 (C) Natural gas companies shall make eligible-customer lists available to certified retail natural gas suppliers and governmental aggregators via electronic media.
-Such lists shall be updated quarterly and shall, at a minimum, contain customer name, service and mailing addresses, load profile reference category, meter read date or schedule, and historical consumption data for each of the most recent twelve months.
+Such lists shall be updated quarterly and shall, at a minimum, contain customer name, service and mailing addresses, load profile reference category, meter read date or schedule, account number(s), and historical consumption data for each of the most recent twelve months.

 4901:1-29-09(B) and (C) should not be preclude the utility from disclosing customer account numbers to CRNG providers.